 - Cost Accounting

 Accounting or Finance Degree: Differences in Jobs and Salaries

 The available jobs and their respective salaries vary among the fields of finance and accounting, as well.
 Both provide graduates with a comfortable living, and both are expected to increase in demand over the next eight years.

 - Corporate Planner

 - Portfolio Manager

 These careers all require the specialized skills of a finance degree.
 And as a field, they’re expected to enjoy faster than average growth through 2029, according to the U.S. Bureau of Labor Statistics (BLS).
 It’s also good to note the median salary of a financial analyst in 2020 was $83,660.
 Therefore, if you enjoy numbers and have a sound understanding of math, finance may be a solid career choice.
 But this is true only if you’re interested in deciphering long-range, overall results.
-If you’re more interested in the day-to-day expenses of running a business, then a bachelor’s degree in accounting may be the better choice.
+If you’re more interested in the day-to-day expenses of running a business, then an online accounting bachelor’s degree may be the better choice.

 Common Careers Associated with an Accounting Degree